 The vast scale of the Ascension Island MPA means it encompasses a great range of habitats from sandy beaches to the seafloor 4,000m below the ocean surface.
 The MPA seeks to protect all of these because they are connected and we must safeguard whole marine ecosystems, the natural processes that support them and their cultural importance in order to secure their long-term future.
-The waters around Ascension are a special place because, unlike many parts of the world's oceans, those connections and processes are still intact.
+The waters around Ascension are a special place because those connections and processes are still intact; it is one of the few near-pristine areas left in our oceans.